Revisiting Soliton Contributions to Perturbative Amplitudes: Evaluation of the relativistic form factor

 Before continuing with the details, we wish to emphasize one property of the semiclassical limit in which we work.
 One approach to the computation would be the following.
 One could work around a saddle point of the Hamiltonian \eqref{eq:3}, taking $g$ to be small, while holding $\bP$ fixed---the soliton momenta enter \eqref{eq:3} through \eqref{theas}.
 Thus, one would effectively be sending $g \to 0$, carrying out the computation for arbitrary $\bP_{i,f}$, and then at the end one could consider the limit of the result as the transfer $\Delta \bP/m = (\bP_f - \bP_i)/m \to \infty$.
 (Here we inserted a factor of the meson mass to get a dimensionless quantity.)
 However this is not the correct limit to consider if one wishes to access the theory in the regime related to pair creation by crossing symmetry.
-Rather one should be sending $g \to 0$ and $\Delta \bP /m \to \infty$ {\it simultaneously}, while holding the velocity transfer $\Delta v \sim \Delta \bP /M \sim g^2 \Delta \bP/m$ fixed and $O(1)$.\footnote{We thank E.~Witten for communication on this point.} Thus, it is important in the following that the momentum is treated as an $O(g^{-2})$ quantity---\ie\ the same order as the soliton mass.
+Rather one should be sending $g \to 0$ and $\Delta \bP /m \to \infty$ {\it simultaneously}, while holding the velocity transfer $\Delta v \sim \Delta \bP /M \sim g^2 \Delta \bP/m$ fixed and $O(1)$.
+Thus, it is important that the momentum is treated as an $O(g^{-2})$ quantity---\ie\ the same order as the soliton mass.
 This is indeed what we do, and it is also an important, but unstated, assumption in the original analysis of \cite{Gervais:1975pa}.
+It is furthermore necessary to treat changes in the momentum---\ie time derivatives of $P$---as $O(g^{-2})$.
+This we do not do, which is why the following only holds at leading order in momentum transfer; see footnote~\ref{footnote}.\footnote{We thank E.~Witten for communication on this point.}

 Now let us return to the computation.
 Starting with the Hamiltonian \eqref{eq:3} one can find a saddle-point solution to the $\chi,\pi$ equations of motion perturbatively in $g$ by making use of the scaling assumptions for the momenta \eqref{eq:21}.
 The details of this calculation are carried out in Appendix~\ref{app:chipi}.
 One finds